Jira with GitHub and Jenkins Integration Overview

-In an Application Lifecycle Management (ALM) ecosystem, the choice of systems and the collaboration between the cross-functional teams play a great role.
-While the choice of systems impacts the productivity of a team, the cross-functional collaboration helps the teams get complete context of the business requirements.
+In the multi-tool ecosystem, the choice of systems and the collaboration between cross-functional teams play an important role.
+While the choice of systems impacts a team’s productivity, cross-functional collaboration helps the teams make better decisions faster.

-Best-of-breed systems such as JIRA, Jenkins, and GitHub bring rich functionalities to the ecosystem.
-When GitHub is integrated with JIRA and Jenkins, all stakeholders have real-time visibility into the commits made by the development team.
-It is also easier to enforce authentic commits against each work item, and access the changes/edits made to the commit files from JIRA itself.
+Best-of-breed systems such as Jira, Jenkins, and GitHub bring rich functionalities to the ecosystem.
+GitHub integration with Jira and Jenkins enables all stakeholders to have real-time visibility into the commits made by the development team.
+It is also easier to authenticate commits against each work item in Jira and access the changes made to the commit files from Jira itself.

-How JIRA – GitHub integration is beneficial for an enterprise
+How Jira and GitHub integration is beneficial for an enterprise

-- Track commit volume, track commit trends and edits/changes to commit files in real time
+- Tracks commit volume, commit trends and changes to commit files in real-time

-- Enforce authentic commits to make sure each commit is happening against a scheduled and open workitem
+- Authenticates commits to make sure each commit is happening against a scheduled and open work item

-- Eliminate manual effort to close JIRA workitem by automating the state transition on GitHub commit
+- Eliminates manual effort to close Jira work item by automating the state change on GitHub commit

-OpsHub Integration Manager integrates JIRA with GitHub and Jenkins bi-directionally.
-It ensures that all historical and current data is available to each user, in that user’s preferred system, with full context, in real-time.
-All the details related to a commit made against a work-item in JIRA can be tracked from JIRA itself.
-For example, for each commit that development team makes in GitHub, GitHub synchronizes a ‘commit entity’ linked to the specific requirement id back to JIRA.
-Each ‘commit entity’ includes information such as ‘who did the commit?’, ‘when was the commit done?’, and ‘which part of the code was committed?’.
-The integration of Jenkins also ensures elimination of developer’s effort to close JIRA workitem by automating the state transition on GitHub commit.
+OpsHub Integration Manager integrates Jira with GitHub and Jenkins bi-directionally.
+As a result, all historical and current data is available to each user, in that user’s preferred system, with full context, in real-time.
+The project management team can track all the details related to a commit made against a work item in Jira from Jira itself.
+For example, GitHub synchronizes a ‘commit entity’ linked to the specific requirement id back to Jira for each commit made in GitHub.
+The ‘commit entity’ includes information, i.e., ‘who did the commit?’, ‘when did the commit happen?’, and ‘which part of the code was committed?’).
+Moreover, the integration of Jenkins also eliminates the developer’s effort to close Jira’s work item by automating the state change on GitHub commit.